 - Test of independence: Use a test of independence to determine whether the observed value of one variable depends on the observed value of a different variable.
 For example, determine whether the candidate that a person votes for is independent of the voter's gender.

-Minitab does not use Yate's Correction factor when it does a chi-square test.
+Minitab does not use Yates' correction factor when it performs a chi-square test.